evanallouch/sudoku-solver/README.md

-# sudoku-solver
+# Sudoku Solver 🧩
-A Python AI-based Sudoku Solver using Burnside’s Lemma
+A Python Sudoku Solver using Burnside’s Lemma.

+---

+## 🚀 Features
+- 🔢 Solve Sudoku puzzles efficiently using Python.
+- 🧠 Implements advanced mathematical techniques.
+- ⚡ Optimized for speed and accuracy.